ddnexus/pagy/docs/migration-tips.md

 #### Search and replace in the Views

-Also in the views, the occurency of statements from legacy pagination should have a one-to-one relationship with Pagy pagination, so you should be able to go through each of them and convert them quite easily.
+Also in the views, the occurency of statements from legacy pagination should have a one-to-one relationship with the Pagy pagination, so you should be able to go through each of them and convert them quite easily.

 Search for keywords like `will_paginate` and `paginate` statement and use one of the `pagy_nav` methods.
 For example: